sidharth72/sidharth72/README.md

-# Sidharth - AI Enthusiast and ML Engineer 🚀
+# AI Enthusiast and ML Engineer 🚀

 ![Profile Picture](profile_picture.jpg) <!-- Add your profile picture if you have one -->